Population: 60 million (2020) (23rd)

 Italy is a fairly safe country.
 However, don't fantasise that, just because it's in Europe there will be no crime over there.
 Remember that Italians pretty much formalised crime with their mafia.
 Nevertheless, you will be just more susceptible to petty crimes, if you are not careful enough.
 For instance, don't leave your belongs un-watched, mainly in train stations.
 Don't leave the key of the cars when parking on car parks if you have luggage in the boot.
 Preferable carry your wallet and mobiles on the front pocket.
 And always travel insured!

-Italian – You can get by with basic English, but to enrol into an either deep or long conversation, you might struggle, particularly in the south.
+Italian – You can get by with basic English, but will have difficulties to engage in long conversation, particularly in the south.

 Christianism (84%), Agnostic (12%), Islam (3%), others (1%)